 Controls, Gfx, Audio

 Similar to Rogue, movements are performed within a grid layout in all 4-directions.
-However, I would not recommend using the joystick because it's far too sensitive.
-Even the documentation advises the keyboard instead, which works much better.
+However, I would not recommend using the joystick because it's too sensitive and the documentation advises the keyboard.
 It's dead easy: the A and D keys are used to turn anti/clockwise.
 W walks us forward with the Spacebar used to choose from an array of weapons (read the docs).
-Finally, banging on the Right Shift key is the best of all - this produces an enormous amount of gratifying blood-soaked violence (I love that double-barrel shotgun).
-Fascinatingly violent!!
+Finally, banging on the Right Shift key produces an enormous amount of gratifying blood-soaked violence (I love the double-barrel shotgun).
+Absurdly superb!!

 The graphics remind me of how today's developers seem to think "retrogaming" looked in the day.
-Okay, it ain't no Enchanted Land but I'm impressed by the perfectly blocky pixel art which is a style perfectly apt to the theme.
-Everything you see is gorgeously drawn with fine attention.
-The details are superb and work very well.
-I love the visuals!!
+It ain't no Enchanted Land but I'm impressed by the perfect pixel art which is a style apt to the theme.
+Everything you see is gorgeously drawn with fine attention to detail.
+Needless to say, I love the visuals :-)

-The audio is equal to the stunning visuals in all respects thanks to incredible Mad Max chiptunes.
-These tunes play alongside the sound effects which are crystal-clear DMA samples for almost every action.
-You will recognise many, they were recorded using Microdeal's Stereo Master from movies like The Evil Dead.
-A lot of effort went into this killer game!!
+The audio is equal to the stunning visuals in all respects thanks to an array of incredible Mad Max chiptunes.
+These tunes play alongside the sound effects - which are crystal-clear DMA samples for almost every action you can think of.
+You will recognise many; these were recorded using Microdeal's Stereo Master from movies like The Evil Dead.
+Wow, so much effort went into every aspect of this killer game!!

 Death Chase is almost like a nightmarish and blood-soaked version of Rogue.
 Love it!!